-California wildfires prompt evacuation calls
+California wildfires force summer camp, hundreds to evacuate

 This fire is "very dynamic and the numbers are expected to change," the spokeswoman said.

-At least 10 structures, including homes, have been destroyed while another five were damaged, officials said.
+At least 10 structures, including homes, have been destroyed while five others were damaged, officials said.